 Still unsure?
 Here are some tried and true tips to help avoid Montezuma’s Revenge when eating street food.

 - Choose street food stands with a line-up of locals, especially if there are women and children eating there.
-Locals eat most of their meals at street stands so if someone gets sick, word will spread fast and business will be lost.

-- Look for vendors with good hygiene practices like having a sink or washbasin handy or using rubber gloves.
+Locals eat most of their meals at street stands so if someone gets sick, word will spread fast and business will be lost. - Look for vendors with good hygiene practices like having a sink or washbasin handy or using rubber gloves.

 - Opt for cooked food over raw.
 People most often get sick from eating raw vegetables that were not properly washed.
-An exception for this is ceviche because using lime juice kills off a ton of bacteria and seafood is usually very fresh on the coast.

-- Try to eat during local meal times as the food will be freshest then.
+An exception to this is ceviche because using lime juice kills off a ton of bacteria and seafood is usually very fresh on the coast. - Try to eat during local meal times as the food will be freshest then.

 - If you tend to have a sensitive stomach, stay away from the really spicy stuff and consider carrying activated charcoal or something like Imodium.